Graduate Degree

 Assistant Professor, School of Science, Technology, Engineering, and Math

-Dr. Milliman is a co-advisor of the Exoplanet Transit Group.
+Dr. Milliman is a co-advisor of the Exoplanet Research Group.
 She has led a WIYN Open Cluster Study (a consortium of investigators representing Wisconsin, Indiana, Yale, and the National Optical Astronomy Observatory (NOAO)), an industry panel discussion, and has presented at several conferences and meetings.

 Frequently Asked Questions